Dining near Captain’s Walk and around Hilton Head

 Skull Creek Boathouse

 Good seafood and a pretty good selection for non-seafood eaters also.
 Very good desserts, especially the key lime pie (which is made elsewhere on the island).
 VERY crowded in the summer unless you go at off times.
 One of the few good places to watch the sunset over the marsh.
 Pro tip – the high top tables back on the patio are first come, first served.
 Put your name on the list and then go and hang around the area.
 If you find a family getting ready to leave stake your claim!
 Usually, the one that gets the table is someone who starts a conversation with the current occupant.
+Good for Children because there is a cool dock to explore and a playground between Boathouse and Dockside.

 Skull Creek Dockside